Vyral/treasure-davis-blog/_posts/2017-01-11-what-do-rising-interest-rates-mean-for-you.md

 In general, the movement of the Fed’s rate does not have a large direct impact on long-term rates.
 However, when the Fed’s rate does go up, the banks always find ways to pass their higher borrowing costs along to the consumers.
 Because long-term mortgage rates are set in stone, they factor in the anticipation of future rate increases as well.

-<br>The Federal Reserve has suggested that interest rates will likely continue to rise.
+The Federal Reserve has suggested that interest rates will likely continue to rise.
 As rates go up, people are less likely to buy a house.
 Those with fixed rates are also less likely to refinance.

 {% include pullquote.html %}

 Now is the time to either buy or sell a home.
 Interest rates are still historically low for the time buying, and you can lock in a low rate for a long time right now.
 If you have any questions for us, don’t hesitate to reach out and give us a call or send us an email.
 We look forward to hearing from you soon.

-<br>Teaser: In case you haven’t heard, interest rates have gone up.
-Although the move was widely expected, the fact of the matter is that homes are more expensive now than they were just a few months ago.
-What should you do before rates go up even further?
-We’ve got some advice to share.
-To hear it, watch our latest video.